srid/ema/docs/start/tutorial.md

 # Tutorial

-Make sure that you have have followed [[start|the previous section]] in order to have the [template repo](https://github.com/srid/ema-template) checked out and running locally.
-Here, **our goal** is to replace the source code of the template repo and write a basic site from scratch.
+We assume that you have followed [[start|the previous section]] to have the [template repo](https://github.com/srid/ema-template) checked out and running locally.
+Here, **our goal** is to replace the source of that template repo and write a basic site from scratch.

 ## Hello World

+We will start with "hello world" Ema app.

 1. Follow the template repo's [README](https://github.com/srid/ema-template#getting-started) and have it open in Visual Studio Code while running the dev server.
 Your website should be viewable at <http://localhost:9001/>
 1. Open `src/Main.hs`